sankarshanmukhopadhyay/Links/README.md

 The village is the next-higher level of information processing.
 It is the natural repository of common sense, of culture.

 AIs routinely make gaffes that would be a source of bemusement, shock, or ridicule in a village.
-Villages are reputation economies where gaffes are consequential.
+Villages are reputation economies where gaffes have consequences.
 For people, gaffes are associated with the sting of shame.
 Shame is a deep learning event that re-wires the brain.

 Collectively, the village is policing a set of norms.